Taxonomy of integrable and ground-state solvable models: Jastrow wave functions on graphs and parent Hamiltonians: Generating many-body quantum models by graph operations

 Bipartite graphs are natural for describing binary mixtures of particles.
 In particular, consider a system composed of two species $A$ and $B$.
 Assume there are $N_A$ particles of type $A$ and $N_B$ particles of type $B$.
-A bipartite graph $K_{N_A, N_B}$ is natural to describe mixtures in which there are no AA or BB interactions, but there are AB interactions.
-Arguably, this setting is rather restricted, as one may generally want to consider AA and BB interactions, with or without local restrictions.
+A bipartite graph $K_{N_A, N_B}$ is natural to describe mixtures in which there are no $AA$ or $BB$ interactions, but there are $AB$ interactions.
+Arguably, this setting is rather restricted, as one may generally want to consider $AA$ and $B$ interactions, with or without local restrictions.

-We will consider another instructive example: the star graph $S_{n} = K_1 \vee \overline{K_n}$.
+We will consider another instructive example: the star graph $S_{n} = K_1 \vee \overline{K_n}$; see Fig. \ref{star_graph_fig}.
 Many-body systems with pair correlations described by a star graph often arise in models of decoherence with an explicit description of the environmental degrees of freedom, as in the central spin model.
-A star graph is a tree in which one vertex has degree $N-1$, while the remaining $(N-1)$ vertices have degree one.
+A star graph is a tree in which one vertex has degree $N-1$, while the remaining $(N-1)$ vertices have degree 1.
 A star graph is also a complete bipartite graph $K_{1, N-1}$.
 The ground-state GJW in such a system is of the form \beqa \Phi_0(x_1,\dots,x_N)=\prod_{j=2}^Nf(x_{1,j})=\prod_{j=2}^N f_{1,j} , \eeqa

 where the particle at position $x_1$ occupies the central vertex of the connectivity graph, with adjacency matrix $A_{ij}=\delta_{i,1}+\delta_{1,j}-2\delta_{i,1}\delta_{1,j}$.
 Physically, this corresponds to a single particle embedded in a surrounding environment of distinguishable particles, as in impurity and polaron models, with the important distinction that the latter case often involves indistinguishable particles.
-Many-body states with pair correlations described by a star-graph are the ground-state of the Hamiltonian with
+Many-body states with pair correlations described by a star graph are the ground states of the Hamiltonian with